-However, his history of asymmetrical fighting against the Russians in the Caucasus, both before and after having received American training, has played a key role in defining Shishani’s military and command style.
+But his history of asymmetrical fighting against the Russians in the Caucasus, before and after having received American training, has played a key role in defining Shishani’s military and command style.

 “Shishani is somewhat unique among ISIS’s commanders.
 Shishani is fighting like an insurgent,” Daveed Gartenstein-Ross, a senior fellow at the Foundation for Defense of Democracies, told Musings on Iraq.
-“He’s using a complex style in Anbar [province in western Iraq], relying on a very small force … Shishani’s forces emphasize speed and agility.”
+“He’s using a complex style in Anbar [a province in western Iraq], relying on a very small force … Shishani’s forces emphasize speed and agility.

 “They’ll hit multiple targets on the same day, and engage in harassing attacks to try to draw out the enemy, the Iraqi Security Forces or the Sahwa [Sunni tribes aligned against ISIS in Iraq].
 Then he loves trapping the people he’s able to draw out that are in pursuit of him.”

-This map shows ISIS’s extent at the height of Shishani’s push into Anbar, Iraq:
+This map shows ISIS’s extent at the height of Shishani’s push into Anbar:

 These tactics have worked extremely well for Shishani throughout Iraq.
-Despite US-led coalition airstrikes and the combined forces of the Iraqi Security Forces and Iranian-backed militias, ISIS has continued to seize territory and embed itself deeper into Iraq’s Anbar province.
+Despite US-led coalition airstrikes and the combined forces of the Iraqi Security Forces and Iranian-backed militias, ISIS has continued to seize territory and embed itself deeper into Anbar Province.